Introduction

 In order to use a subscription group, it must be added to a user journey.
 This ensures that users are not messaged from message nodes unless they are in the subscription group at the time of send.

-Subscription Groups in User Journeys
+Subscription Groups in User

+It also allows unsubscribe links to be rendered in emails.
 When journey message nodes have subscription groups associated with them, unsubscribe links can be added to emails with the unsubscribe_link liquid tag.

 {% unsubscribe_link %}